 Which cinemas are supported?

-MoviePass claims that 91% of cinemas in the US, and you can use the website and the app to check which of your local screens are included in the service.
+MoviePass claims that it covers 91% of cinemas in the US, and you can use the website and the app to check which of your local screens are included in the service.

 It’s worth noting that this could change though - the company has already removed a handful of the busiest AMC cinemas from the service in a dispute with the major chain - which we discuss in more detail below - and there’s a risk that more could disappear as the two companies battle it out over revenue shares for MoviePass customers.